noahmodina/NM_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:

+The ball-tracking robot utilizes two mechanics - a camera and ultrasonic sensors - to evaluate the distance and color of objects through sonar detection and image processing, while sending voltage to its two motors that give it a full range of motion; in total, these functions work through implementing code that sends commands to the Raspberry Pi.

+The current stage of my robot is that while its base/shell is constructed, I wired a Raspberry Pi to a motor driver module through female to male connectors via a breadboard in the middle, which, through code, allows me to control the movement of the robot's wheels.
+When running the code through VS Code, the robot remains at rest unless acted upon; therefore, I can write certain inputs into the terminal that give me full control of the robot's direction.
+Separately, I worked on flickering LED lights in order to test the functionality of my Raspberry Pi and deepen my knowledge on its process.

+I've faced harsh technical challenges that required several hours of debugging in order to work around them.
+For instance, I struggled with establishing a connection between my Raspberry Pi and computer as a result of my computer's inability to connect to a network wirelessly.
+Therefore, I connected it to an ethernet cable; however, I couldn't find out which network it belonged to.
+Because the Raspberry Pi requires a wireless connection (rather than a wired one, which would not be sustainable for when I complete the robot), I manually logged into different networks through its desktop mode to test whether it could establish a connection.

+My hope for this project is to expand beyond the blueprint and implement my own modifications to bring the robot to life.

 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones